rips-ucla-2023/rips-faq/docs/recommendations.md

 ## What did you do on the weekends?

 These are some activities in LA that we enjoyed on the weekends:
-- **The Hammer Museum**:Located in Westwood (walking distance from UCLA).
+- **The Hammer Museum**: Located in Westwood (walking distance from UCLA).
 The museum is open on Thursday evenings for free summer concerts.
 - **The Getty Museum and Getty Villa**: Two really cool museums.
 The Getty Villa is centered on ancient Greek and Roman artifacts and the Getty has a variety of art from many different time periods.
 Both are free, but note that you need to make a reservation for a time slot in advance.
 - **Will Rogers State Park**: Accessible by bus, has a short 2 mile loop with a connecting trail where you can go on for many miles.
 - **Santa Monica Beach**: This beach is the closest to IPAM, only 30 minutes away by bus.